pontus-vision/pontus-vision/README.md

   # If that happens, run it again
   ```

   Or...
-Run the following to start the LGPD Demo:
+Run the following to start the LGPD Demo from `work/pontus-vision/k3s`:

   ```bash
   ./start-env-lgpd.sh